JustGivingArchive/recruitment-test-donations/README.md

 Your solution should be performant, consider the `DOMContentLoaded` and `load` events, and first time to paint.
 You may choose to use server-side rendering or service workers to achieve this.

+Please put your solution on a public repository hosting service such as [GitHub](https://github.com) (it is always nice to see a clean commit history).
+Finally, don't forget the README file for your solution.

 ### Getting Started
 1. Create an account on [JustGiving Developer](https://developer.justgiving.com/) to obtain an `appId`.